E404: EDUCATION ABROAD: "INTERDISCIPLINARY PERSPECTIVES ON ENERGY TRANSITIONS"

 E340: LITERATURE AND FILM STUDIES

-This course will consider pairings and adaptations of literary works and films to examine narrative authority, perspective, objectivity, and realism across media.
-We will analyze the specific formal strategies of novels, short stories, personal narratives, fictional films, documentaries, and reportage to think about questions such as: What does it mean to have an “objective” or “subjective” point of view?
+This course considers pairings of literary works and films to examine narrative authority, perspective, objectivity, and realism across media.
+We analyze the specific formal strategies of novels, short stories, personal narratives, fictional films, documentaries, and reportage to think about questions such as: What does it mean to have an “objective” or “subjective” point of view?
 What are the conventions that define “realism” or “objectivity” for certain historical moments and media?
 Whose reality is represented and whose is obscured?
 We will investigate how writers and filmmakers formally experiment with and challenge narrative authority, often by attempting to depict multiple perspectives or to critique the project of realism through the form itself.
-Specially, we will be examining an array of depictions of American experiences and social realities over the nineteenth and twentieth centuries, in adaptations between fictive and non-fictive films and texts.
+Specially, we will be examining an array of depictions of American experiences and social realities over the nineteenth and twentieth centuries through film and text.

 E370: AMERICAN LITERATURE IN CULTURAL CONTEXTS: “CLIMATE FICTION”